On neutrino-mediated potentials in a neutrino background: Introduction: short review of neutrino-mediated forces

 The effect of the neutrino mass on the potential was first introduced in Ref.~\cite{Fischbach:1996qf} for a single massive Dirac neutrino species, and in Ref.~\cite{Grifols:1996fk} for the Majorana case; obtaining a potential with a finite range ${\cal O}(m_\nu^{-1})$.
 The effects from several neutrino masses and the associated flavor mixing was recently addressed in Refs.~\cite{Lusignoli:2010gw,LeThien:2019lxh,Segarra:2020rah,Costantino:2020bei}.
 In Ref.~\cite{Bolton:2020xsm} the general form of the neutrino forces generated by SM and beyond the Standard Model (BSM) interactions in the framework of effective field theories was derived.
 Finally, Ref.~\cite{Xu:2021daf} has included interactions beyond four-fermion contact interactions.

 To sum up, the existence of the 2-$\nu$ mediated long-range force is a well-grounded prediction of the SM, but this force is extremely weak.
 The $G_F^2$ suppression together with the $r^{-5}$ dependence implies that it is already much weaker than gravity at distances ${\cal O}$(nm).
 This renders the effect orders of magnitude below present and near-future sensitivity of experiments testing the gravitational inverse-square law~\cite{Hoskins:1985tn,Tan:2020vpf,Lee:2020zjt} and the weak equivalence principle~\cite{Smith:1999cr,Schlamminger:2007ht}.
+Notice, however, that refs.~\cite{Stadnik:2017yge,erratum} pointed out that the very singular form of the potential may open up the posibility of improved sensitivity over $\sim$ fm distances with atomic and nuclear spectroscopy.

 However, if the interaction takes place in the presence of a background of neutrinos, the 2-$\nu$ mediated potential could be significantly modified.
-This was first discussed by Horowitz and Pantaleone \cite{Horowitz:1993kw} and later by Ferrer {\sl et. al} ~\cite{Ferrer:1998ju,Ferrer:1999ad}, who evaluated the 2-$\nu$ mediated potential in the presence of the cosmic neutrino background (C$\nu$B).
+This was first discussed by Horowitz and Pantaleone \cite{Horowitz:1993kw} and later by Ferrer {\sl et al.} ~\cite{Ferrer:1998ju,Ferrer:1999ad}, who evaluated the 2-$\nu$ mediated potential in the presence of the cosmic neutrino background (C$\nu$B).
 For this case they found a modest enhancement.
 Most recently, the effect of neutrino backgrounds has been restudied and extended in Ref.~\cite{Ghosh:2022nzo}.
 This work claims that the intense neutrino fluxes from the Sun, supernovae (SN), or nuclear reactors, may substantially enhance the potential (by up to 20 orders of magnitude), in particular in the direction of the incoming background neutrino flux.
 Such an enhancement could render the 2-$\nu$ potential close to the sensitivity of current and near future fifth force experiments, which motivated the revision of the effect performed in the rest of this note.